PopovEvgeniy/fntreconstructor/readme.txt

 Description and usage

-This program let you compile and decompile a font for MUGEN game engine.
+This program let you compile and decompile fonts for MUGEN game engine.
 Give a target file name as command line argument to decompile a font.
 Give 3 command line arguments to compile a font:text file name, graphic file name, font file name.